mahenrathod/datascience-notebooks/README.md

 # Data Science Notebooks

 This repo is created for the sole purpose of learning data science in my own way.
-It consists of jupyter notebooks having following list of experiments:
+It consists of Jupyter notebooks as well as python based code for
-* Supervised Learning
+* Machine Learning
-* Unsupervised Learning
+* Deep Learning
+* Natural Language Processing
+* Speech Processing